smldlyst/Profile/README.md

 1. Model fit
  : I often use R's caret package to fit various machine learning models, and I have studied the theoretical background of most models.
 For regression/classification problems, I can properly develop predictive models. and also able to analyze data through Python, SAS, and SPSS.

-1. Model deployment **[I can work with developers to service machine learning models to customers.]**
+1. Model deployment **[I can service machine learning models to customers and collaborate with developers.]**
  : I have experience in developing a recommendation system through R's recosystem package, and I can deploy a model that can upload the plumber API to GCP through docker.

 1. Visualization app development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**